visualengineers/reflex/readme.md

 ## use shared code

-* for using `reflex-shared-types` in another project, just install it as workspace dependency in the current project, e.g. `npm install ./packages/reflex-shared-types -w ./tools/ReFlex.TrackingServer/ClientApp`
+* for using `reflex-shared-types` in another project, just install it as workspace dependency in the current project, e.g. `npm install ./packages/reflex-shared-types -w ./tools/ReFlex.TrackingServer/ClientApp --save`
 * types are available by importing `@reflex/shared-types`

 ## ReFlex.TrackingServer